Ephesians Chapter 5

 5. that He might make her holy; having cleansed her by washing9“washing” this Greek word properly refers to a bath for washing yourself, either public or private.
 It was used by some Patristic fathers as a synonym for baptism which is possibly part of the sense here, though likely not the primary meaning. her in water by the spoken word,10“spoken word” The Greek word used here refers only to words that are spoken, never to words that are written.

-6. so He might present the church to Himself in glory; having no spot or wrinkle or any such things, but so she might be holy and blameless.
+6. so that He might present the church to Himself in glory; having no spot or wrinkle or any such things, but so that she might be holy and blameless.

 7. In this way also, husbands are obligated11“are obligated” is one word in Greek with that exact meaning.
 It was originally a financial term that literally meant to owe or be indebted to.
 (It’s used of debts in Matthew 18:28, 30, and 34.)
 This included moral obligations to deities and others.
 In New Testament times, it referred to anything which someone was legally or morally obligated to do. to ^love their own wives as their own bodies.
 The man ^loving his own wife ^loves himself.